jevgenik/manuals/source/files/software/nvidia_sw.rst

 It's similar to Docker Hub but tailored for NVIDIA's GPU-accelerated containers.

-Nvidia NIMs (Nvidia inference microservices)
+Nvidia NIMs (Nvidia Inference Microservices)
 ===========================================
 Nvidia NIMs (Nvidia inference microservices) are a collection of easy to use API driven microservices to interact with AI models.
 `Explore NIMs <https://build.nvidia.com/explore/discover>`_